-Do you love a good scare, especially at this time of year?
-Or perhaps simply want to commune with spirits of the long-dead that may still walk among us.
-Satisfy your ghostly cravings with a trip to Gettysburg, the site of the largest, costliest, and deadliest battle of the Civil War and a well-known hang-out of the ghostly crowd.
-It is on these hallowed grounds that many of the 7,058 known dead Union and Confederate soldiers and upwards of 11,000 missing are believed by many to still roam this earth.
+Do you love a good scare?
+Perhaps you simply want to commune with spirits of the long-dead that may still walk among us.
+Satisfy your ghostly cravings with a trip to Gettysburg, the site of the largest, costliest, and deadliest battle of the Civil War and a well-known hang-out for the ghostly crowd.
+It is on these hallowed grounds that many of the 7,058 known dead Union and Confederate soldiers and upwards of 11,000 missing are believed to still roam this earth.

 How exactly can one tell ghosts are around?
-About 10 percent of Gettysburg ghost encounters have been visual with almost two-thirds auditory, i.e., footsteps, cannon fire, hordes of men cheering, and intimate whisperings in one’s ear.
+Ghost encounters, of course!
+About 10 percent of Gettysburg ghost encounters have been visual.
+Another two-thirds have been auditory, through sounds such as footsteps, cannon fire, hordes of men cheering, and intimate whisperings in one’s ear.
 Others have been tactile – unexplained taps on the shoulder, clothes pulled, or the sensation of being pushed by invisible hands.
 Still others have reported smells with no obvious source: cigar smoke, lilac or rose water as in old-fashioned perfumes, or the strong and pungent smell of sulfur, a key component of black gunpowder.
-Bottom line: Be sure all your senses are on high alert when ghost hunting.
+Bottom line: be on high alert when ghost hunting.

-- Confederate Angle, on Culp's Hill, is the location of still existent (but empty) burial pits.
-Listen carefully and you might here the painful and pitiful cries of “Help…Help me…” – a perhaps ghostly plea from a long-dead soldier still seeking to return home.
+Confederate Angle, on Culp's Hill, is the location of still existent (but empty) burial pits.
+Listen carefully and you might here the painful and pitiful cries of “Help…Help me…” – or perhaps ghostly plea from a long-dead soldier still seeking to return home.

-Other souls are said to frequent Hospital Woods, reportedly kicking doors, turning on lights and activating electronics, moving heavy furniture around, and leaving nail holes in fine furniture in one of the homes along the lane – all when the home was completely locked.
-Also, frequently seen is the spectre of a woman from the neighborhood who committed suicide years ago.
+Other souls are said to frequent Hospital Woods, reportedly kicking doors, turning on lights, activating electronics, moving heavy furniture around, and leaving nail holes in the fine furniture at one completely locked home along the lane.
+Also frequently seen is the specter of a woman from the neighborhood who committed suicide years ago.

-So, why, you may be wondering do spirits appear to be “stuck” in a place like Gettysburg?!
-Undoubtedly, it is due to the extreme expenditure of human emotional energy embedded in the physical surroundings from the Civil War, Battle of Gettysburg that took place on July 1-3, 1863 when nearly 180,000 soldiers from the Union and Confederate Armies battled each other with thousands losing their lives or grievously injured.
+So, why, you may be wondering do spirits appear to be “stuck” in a place like Gettysburg?
+Undoubtedly, it is due to the extreme expenditure of human emotional energy embedded in the physical surroundings by the Battle of Gettysburg.
+This legendary Civil War battle took place on July 1-3, 1863, when nearly 180,000 soldiers from the Union and Confederate Armies battled each other.
+Thousands lost their lives or were grievously injured.

-Emotions were running at a fever pitch as the battle began.
-All soldiers, north and south, knew what was on the line: Reunion of the two sections of the country for the north; Independence for the south.
-Individually, each man’s energy was piqued contemplating what might happen in the next few seconds: Life, sudden death, or a hideous, painful wounding, lingering to wonder about one’s family and home, death and whatever comes after.
-For those who died on the battlefield, there was no peace with many lying where they fell for days or even weeks, while others were placed in shallow graves still subject to the rain and winds.
-Even after a proper internment, so many died so far from home.
+Emotions were running at a fever pitch during the battle.
+Every soldier knew what was on the line: reunion for the north; independence for the south.
+Many who died on the battlefield lay where they fell for days, while others were placed in shallow graves still subject to the rain and winds.
+Thousands died far from home.

-The Union dead were eventually moved to the new National Cemetery, their graves consecrated on November 19, 1863 and the cemetery dedicated by President Abraham Lincoln.
-The Confederate dead would have to wait in their unconsecrated, rude graves until southern women gathered enough funds to have them brought home in the early 1870s.
-Some—both north and south—never made it from their graves in the fields and backyards of Gettysburg with the most recent remains discovered almost 135 years later near the Railroad Cut in 1996.
+The Union dead were eventually moved to the new National Cemetery, which was dedicated by President Abraham Lincoln.
+The graves were consecrated on November 19, 1863.
+The Confederate dead would have to wait in their unconsecrated graves until southern women gathered enough funds to have them brought home in the early 1870s.
+Some—both north and south—never made it home from the fields and backyards of Gettysburg; the most recent remains were discovered almost 135 years later near the Railroad Cut in 1996.
 As Shakespeare wrote, “I am afeared there are few die well that die in battle.”

 Mark and Carol Nesbitt are the owners of The Ghost of Gettysburg Tours,